ruicao93/ryu-cluster/README.md

 # ryu-cluster
 ======
-Enhance ryu to have can be run as cluster.
+Enhance ryu to have can it  be run as cluster.